ConstraintLayout/constraintlayout.github.io/index.md

 Currently there's a relatively small amount here, but over the coming months we hope to build up a comprehensive documentation resource for all things ConstraintLayout.

-Currently there the following categories of information available:
+Currently there is the following categories of information available:

+{% include navigation.html context="/" %}

 ### Markdown